sanjaybaskar/Practice_PyCode/README.md

 #Python Practice programs

-Here I have saved my Python practice programs in this repository.
+I have saved my Python practice programs in this repository.